Paarth002/Face-Mask-Detection/README.md

 # Face-Mask-Detection

-This model checks if a person is wearing face-mask or not.
+This model checks if a person is wearing face-mask or not.  <br>
-It detects faces using OpenCV.
+It detects faces using OpenCV. <br/>
-Classification is done using Deep-Learning Model(Keras and CNN).
+Classification is done using Deep-Learning Model.<br/>
+The model contains Tensorflow-Keras and CNN Layers.<br/>

 The dataset used to train the model contains 12,000 images.
 Dataset Link: https://www.kaggle.com/ashishjangra27/face-mask-12k-images-dataset